 - Matters included in the Pretrial Advice MUST BE ACCURATE.

-- In a capital case, the pretrial advice should give notice of aggravating factors prior to arraignment per RCM 1004(b)(1) and (c).
+- are, of course, different.
+In a capital case, the pretrial advice should give notice of aggravating factors prior to arraignment per RCM 1004(b)(1) and (c).

 - Practice Tip: While there may be times when additional comments are warranted, make certain those additional comments contain accurate information.
 Additionally, make certain those comments will not serve to disqualify the SJA from delivering post-trial recommendations.
 (This is explained later in the outline).